Orange County Alcohol Rehab

 - Delirium tremens (severe and extreme cases)

-Throughout the duration of the patient’s stay at our alcohol rehab center, individual behavior therapy sessions and group counseling is available to provide emotional support through an often stressful period in recovery.
-Some of the most successful therapeutic interventions recommended by our licensed therapists and psychologists include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), EMDR (Eye Movement Desensitization and Reprocessing Therapy, and group therapy.
+At our alcohol treatment centers in Orange County, CA, we provide individual behavior therapy sessions and group counseling.
+This gives clients emotional support through stressful periods of recovery.
+Some of the most successful therapeutic interventions are recommended by our licensed therapists and psychologists.
+These include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), EMDR (Eye Movement Desensitization and Reprocessing Therapy, and group therapy.

 Get Help at our Orange County Alcohol Rehab